sadoprotocol/sado.space/public/blog/welcome.md

 ---

 Welcome to Sado Space - the research lab sponsored by [Ordzaar](https://ordzaar.com).

-We provide open-source tools, protocols and services supporting [Ordinals](https://docs.ordinals.com/).
+Open-source tools, protocols and services supporting [Ordinals](https://docs.ordinals.com/).

 --------
 ## About